 11. Bearing Surface.
 The bearing surface shall be reasonably flat.
-However, a die seam across the bearing face shall be perpendicular to the axis of the body within a tolerance of 3 deg for sizes M24 and smaller, and 2 deg for sizes larger than M24.
+However, a die seam across the bearing face shall be permissible.
+Bearing surface shall be perpendicular to the axis of the body within a tolerance of 3 deg for sizes M24 and smaller, and 2 deg for sizes larger than M24.
 Angularity measurement shall be taken at a location to avoid interference from a die seam.

-12. Bolt Diameter
+12. Body Diameter

-12.1 Bolts shall be furnished with full diameter body within the limits specified in Table 1 or shall be threaded to the head unless the purchaser specifies bolts with "reduced diameter body" (12.3).
+12.1 Bolts shall be furnished with full diameter body within the limits specified in Table 1, or shall be threaded to the head unless the purchaser specifies bolts with "reduced diameter body" (12.3).